 For the Gentlemen, their mourning outfits mirrored that of the King, just in black.
-Buttons and buckles had to be covered with fabrics, as well as their rapiers, and long black cloaks were worn.
-The fabric that was worn was mostly wool or variations make with wool.
+Buttons and buckles had to be covered with fabrics, as well as their rapiers.
+The fabric that was worn was mostly wool or variations made with wool.
 Silks and rich brocades were not permitted and long black cloaks were worn during the Grand-Mourning.

 Depending on the rank of a person and their relations to the deceased, a mourner could be allowed to sit by the bed of the one who had passed away or had to stand.
 Whether a sprinkler of Holy Water was offered or not, depended on the same.
-In general it visits to the family of the deceased were expected and condolences stated.
+Visits to the family of the deceased were expected and condolences stated.

 The length and amount of court mourning regularly made the cloth merchants fear for their own life.
 When the court was in mourning, no new garments were ordered and by the time the court came out of mourning, the rich and expensive fabrics, all the coloured brocades and silks, the merchants had to offer, were mostly outdated already.
-They had no other choice than to sell the fabrics which were meant for the court for a way lower price and suffered great losses due to it.
+They had no other choice than to sell the fabrics, which were meant for the court, for a way lower price and suffered great losses due to it.
 It went so far that whenever court mourning was expected to take place, a lot of dress-makers and fabric-makers lost their employment.
-A record from 1655 shows that the people of Lyon were in serious need for charity after the court went into mourning for Philip IV of Spain and all trade with England was halted due to the plague.
-The same occurred in 1705 after the death of eldest son of the Petit Dauphin and in 1711 after the death of the Grand Dauphin.
-This latter death caused so much distraught among the weavers, they sent a ‘protest’ poem to the King himself.
+A record from 1655 shows that the people of Lyon were in serious need of charity, after the court went into mourning for Philip IV of Spain and all trade with England was stopped due to the plague.
+The same occurred in 1705, after the death of eldest son of the Petit Dauphin, and in 1711, after the death of the Grand Dauphin.
+The death of the latter caused so much distraught among the weavers, they sent a ‘protest’ poem to the King himself.

 “To the King.
 Six months of mourning for the Dauphin!
 Ten years if black clothes would bring him back to life.
 But at the feet of Atropos as we groan in vain, because he has died of sickness must we die of hunger?
 Sire, give us work or bread.”

-As Louis XIV died in 1715, the city in Lyon and the rest of the France found themselves in the same situation again.
+As Louis XIV died in 1715, the city of Lyon and the rest of the France found themselves in the same situation again.
 The death of the Sun King and the court mourning afterwards, nearly ruined several towns.
-Petitions were sent to court begging to have the length of court mourning reduced to half a year instead a full year.
-This plea was heard and the time of mourning reduced accordingly.
+Petitions were sent to court, begging to have the length of court mourning reduced to half a year instead a full year.
+The plea was heard and the time of mourning reduced accordingly.